black and white bed linen

 Supporting ecology and enjoyment of our precious Lily Lake resources into the future.

 Lily Lake is a 212 acre lake with a maximum depth of 24 feet and is located in southwestern Forest County, Wisconsin.
-The watershed basin covers approximately 1000 acres and is sustained by incoming water from natural springs, rain water runoff, and the incoming streams from surrounding Roberts, Jungle and Spring Lake.
+The watershed basin covers approximately 1200 acres and is sustained by incoming water from natural springs, rain water runoff, and the incoming streams from surrounding Roberts, Jungle and Lost Lake.
+Lily River flows into the Wolf River in Lily, WI.

 Lily Lake Dam Project